falko-strenzke/dpd-server-django/README.md

     * the above command creates the file `dpd-word-list.txt`
     * in Vim run `:mkspell pi.utf-8.spl dpd-word-list.txt`
     * then place the file `pi.utf-8.spl` into `~/.vim/spell`
-    * and enable spell checking in Vim: `set spell spelllang=en,pi` to have both english and and Pāḷi words recognized
+    * and enable spell checking in Vim: `set spell spelllang=en,pi` to have both English and Pāḷi words recognized
     * caveats: neither vowel lengthening before *'ti* nor sandhis written with "'" which change of the first word's final consonant are recognized